hytting/Product-defect/README.md

-This repository contains code and related documents for the Classification Product Defects paper.
+This is the official repository for the paper "Classification of health product defects by deep learning".

 # Getting Started